adityas0204/fullstack-open/notes/part1 - Intro to React/c component state & event handler.md

 - The button's _onClick_ attribute references `handleClick` function
   - When the _plus_ button is clicked, `handleClick` is called
-- We can change the event handler to the following to get the counter behaviour:
+- We can change the event handler to the following to get the counter behavior:

 ```jsx
 <button onClick={() => setCounter(counter + 1)}>